 - 1. Select ECAC members representing health, mental health, family support, workforce, and early learning to support the QUALITYstarsNY standards review when needed. - 2.
 Review QUALITYstarsNY data twice a year to track progress. - 3.
-Support the recruitment of new early childhood sites to participate in QUALITYstarsNY, targeting communities serving vulnerable populations.
+Develop guidelines for families, including those using legally exempt care and other options, with user friendly, culturally relevant and linguistically responsive information and materials to inform their choice of quality services. - 4.
+Recruit new early childhood sites to participate in QUALITYstarsNY, targeting communities serving vulnerable populations.

-3-B: Informed by a parent and family advisory group, create materials to support parent choice of early childhood education programs, and disseminate widely using the ECAC website, Parent Portal and other vehicles to ensure all families have access to information.
+3-B: Informed by a parent and family advisory group, create materials to support parent choice of early childhood education programs, and disseminate widely using the ECAC website, Parent Portal and other vehicles.

 - 1. Create an inventory of materials on parent choice of early childhood education programs that are currently available for families. - 2.
 Identify gaps in information and resources, offer modifications to existing materials where needed, and create new materials to fill gaps.
 Translate materials as needed. - 3.
-Work with QUALITYstarsNY to develop guidelines for families, including those using legally exempt care and other options, with user friendly, culturally relevant and linguistically responsive information and materials to inform their choice of quality services.
-This includes developing a checklist for families to identify areas of quality to look for in early childhood programs. - 4.
+Develop a checklist for families to identify areas of quality to look for in early childhood programs. - 4.
 Offer recommendations and support for the implementation of communication efforts to inform parents of the importance of quality in early childhood learning environments, and widely disseminate resources across NYS.